Running is awesome. It’s really life changing and can help you get into the best shape of your life.

 The Injury Process

 The plantar fascia is a thick band of tissue that covers the bones along the bottom of the foot and connects the forefoot and the heel.
-And when there is too much inflammation in this vital tissue, it can develop to the condition that’s known as Plantar Fasciitis.
+Inflammation in this vital tissue can cause the condition known as Plantar Fasciitis.

 Plantar Fasciitis is one of the most common culprits of heel pain in runners and amounts to roughly 10 percent of all running injuries.